-This is believed to be Firepower, sometime in 1979 or 1980 right before the original video game craze of the early 1980s.
-Other notable titles from the infancy of Shawn’s love affair with pinball include KISS (Bally), Centaur, and Black Hole.
+This is believed to be Firepower, sometime in 1979 or 1980 right before the original video game craze of the early 1980s, at a convenience store near Shawn’s childhood home.
+Other notable titles from the infancy of Shawn’s love affair with pinball include KISS (Bally), Centaur, Black Hole, and Eight Ball Deluxe.

 A one-off tournament originally labeled as a video game tournament, organized by the physical education (PE) teachers at Olle Middle School in Alief, Texas.
 The tournament was played at Emerald Bowl across the street from the school.
 It was a simple high-score format, but games were time-limited to two minutes.
 Shawn was a seventh grader and played on Road Kings, coming in second.
 (The eighth graders played on Secret Service with a replay score stuck at 400K, and the sixth graders played on High Speed.)